Twelve Days of Slayings: Murders Committed During Christmas and New Year’s

 Sameena Imam

 Sameena Imam was a young woman born into a loving family and was doing very well for herself.
-She was seeing a Costco coworker, Roger Cooper, secretly for about two years by Christmas time in 2014.
-The relationship was under the radar in part because romantic relationships were against workplace rules, and because Roger had a serious long-time girlfriend besides Sameena.
+She had been secretly seeing a Costco coworker, Roger Cooper, for about two years by Christmas in 2014.
+The relationship was under the radar partly because romantic relationships were against workplace rules, and Roger had a serious long-time girlfriend besides Sameena.
 Not wanting to be the other woman anymore, Sameena told Roger to leave his girlfriend and be committed to her.
 Roger had agreed but had no intention of following through.
 Roger was a player and not loyal to any one person, even having a relationship with a third woman while he was with Sameena, another coworker from Costco.
-Not wanting to choose between all three women, or wanting to lose his job if the truth came to light, Roger came up with his own plan: taking Sameena out of the picture permanently.
+Not wanting to choose between all three women or wanting to lose his job if the truth came to light, Roger came up with his own plan: taking Sameena out of the picture permanently.

-On Christmas Eve Sameena and Roger drove together to Leicester for what Sameena thought was a holiday gathering with Roger’s family.
-She was under the impression she was going to be introduced as Roger’s girlfriend, and Sameena was so excited she had purchased a bottle of Bellini and some snacks for the party.
+On Christmas Eve, Sameena and Roger drove together to Leicester for what Sameena thought was a holiday gathering with Roger’s family.
+She was under the impression she would be introduced as Roger’s girlfriend, and Sameena was so excited she had purchased a bottle of Bellini and some snacks for the party.
 Of course, Roger had other plans in mind.
 The couple was indeed headed for Leicester, but so they could visit Roger’s brother, David, in his home.

-Both brothers were arrested on January 7th, 2015, and by Christmas 2015 the pair were sentenced to 30 years each behind bars.
+Both brothers were arrested on January 7th, 2015; by Christmas 2015, the pair were sentenced to 30 years, each behind bars.

 Christian Gomez